July 11, 2018

 Thirty-four underserved youth from Coatesville and Chester are receiving hands-on access this week to what it might be like to be an actual athletic trainer, a nurse, a respiratory therapist, a speech-language pathologist, and others during the Health Career Summer Academy hosted by West Chester University’s College of Health Sciences.

 In partnership with Main Line Health, the five-day community outreach effort is introducing dynamic health care careers to youth who might not otherwise have the opportunity to explore such viable professions.
-Arriving by bus at 9:30 a.m., the high school freshmen, sophomores, and juniors will meet tomorrow Thursday, July 12, and Friday, July 13, on WCU’s South Campus at Sturzebecker Health Sciences Building to begin an action-packed day.
+Arriving by bus at 9:30 a.m., the high school first-year students, sophomores, and juniors will meet tomorrow Thursday, July 12, and Friday, July 13, on WCU’s South Campus at Sturzebecker Health Sciences Building to begin an action-packed day.

 On Thursday, July 12, the 34 youth will: